Welcome to the Percussion Play Blog

 For Darker Areas or Where Space is Limited Our Mirror Chimes will reflect light, the surrounding environment as well as the players for an added fun element, visual stimulation and promote self-awareness.
 What a 'bright' idea!
 Great for a courtyard garden or sensory area.
 Arranged in the pentatonic c-major scale (C3-C5) their universal mounting brackets allow them to be fixed to virtually any surface.

 Love them or hate them, the World Cup in South Africa was echoed by the sound of the vuvuzelas.
-So what’s the sound in Rio?
-Well, apparently it’s the ‘Caxirola’ - a rattle type instrument based on the Caxixi, one of the many traditional instruments used in Brazilian music.
+So what's the sound in Rio?
+Well, apparently, it's the 'Caxirola' - a rattle-type instrument based on the Caxixi, one of the many traditional instruments used in Brazilian music.

-We’ve had some wonderful comments and photos of the outdoor instruments installed on Boscombe pier musical trail.
+We've had some wonderful comments and photos of the outdoor instruments installed on the Boscombe Pier musical trail.
 Interestingly it seems the adults are enjoying them just as much as the children, always taking a casual glance around them first to see if anyone is watching before they start playing.
 I wonder why?
 Whoever said adults couldn't have fun in public?
 Children jump at the opportunity to make lots and lots of noise, learning how to create their own unique music, however what makes us adults hesitate first?